selab-gatech/AutoRestTest/services/README.md

 - Docker
 - Java 8 and Java 11 (depending on the service)
 - mitmproxy
+- Jacoco

 Please ensure that "python" is aliased to Python 3.x and the paths for Java 8 and Java 11 are correctly specified in `java8.env` and `java11.env`.
+Refer to `setup.sh` in the root directory to get information how to install these requirements.

 ## How to Use